 9. UNPLAN Kagurazaka

 There are many great hostels in Shinjuku, so the key is to stay in and around the area.
-UNPLAN Kagurazaka is conveniently located in the center of Tokyo, and is one of the best Tokyo hostels because of its excellent location.
-It will take you only 8 minutes to Tokyo station, 15 minutes to Shinjuku, 18 minutes to Roppongi, and 20 minutes to Shibuya or Harajuku!
+UNPLAN Kagurazaka is conveniently located in the city centre and is one of the best Tokyo hostels because of its excellent location.
+It will take you only eight minutes to Tokyo station, 15 minutes to Shinjuku, 18 minutes to Roppongi, and 20 minutes to Shibuya or Harajuku!

 The dorm-room beds are extremely comfortable and in the capsule style, and the rooms have outdoor terraces too.